turnermd86/threat-mitigation-education/Research Method/rm.rst

 How My Study Was Conducted
 ==========================
 In-depth review of existing literature.
-Source, study, and categorize types of malware that use encoded commands (MalwareBazaar).
-Goals (static: n=15, live: n=25)
+Source, study, and categorize types of malware that use encoded commands (MalwareBazaar, VXUnderground).
 Execute practical aspects of research in a lab environment.
 Run static malware testing on a machine in a sandbox.
 Conduct default configuration testing.
 Measure the time and accuracy of the process.
 Attempt to identify false positives and negatives.